USACE/instrumentation-api/README.md

 An Application Programming Interface (API) to manage instrumentation data, built with Golang and Deployed on AWS Lambda.

+# Documentation

+Documentation for the API is maintained in a Markdown file held at [`docs/APIDOC.md`](./docs/APIDOC.md).
+A [Postman](https://www.postman.com/api-documentation-tool/) documentation and testing environment is also maintained at [`tests/postman_environment.local`](./tests/postman_environment.local.json).

 # How to Develop

 ## Running a Database for Local Development